 The proximity of Posta de Impira to sites such as Oncativo—a symbol of key battles in our history—made the commemoration even more symbolic.

-There, gaucho groups from Oncativo, Costa Sacate, and Córdoba participated in an event with dances and an emotional flag-raising.
+There, gaucho groups from Oncativo, Costa Sacate, and Córdoba participated in an event with dances and a moving flag-raising ceremony.
 The folk dances, performed by the Tierra Adentro group, were celebrated by the entire audience.

 The flagpole, carved from noble wood, raised a new flag, reaffirming the value of our national identity.
 More than a cultural event, it was a declaration: there is an Argentina that honors its history and resists oblivion and symbolic depletion.